Hosseinem/seqan3/doc/tutorial/argument_parser/index.md

 On construction, the validator receives a list (vector) of valid file extensions that are tested against the extension of the parsed option value.
 The validator throws a seqan3::validation_error exception whenever a given filename's extension is not in the given list of valid extensions.
-In addition, the seqan3::input_file_validator checks if the file exist, is a regular file and is readable.
+In addition, the seqan3::input_file_validator checks if the file exists, is a regular file and is readable.
 Moreover, you have to add an additional flag seqan3::output_file_open_options to the seqan3::output_file_validator, which you can use to indicate whether you want to allow the output files to be overwritten.